keelancook/missions-center/cgcs-staff-information/continuity/cgcs-job-responsibilities.md

     * Plan or assist with various missions events
     * Any coordination and direction needed for the CGCS Interns
     * All office finances and accounts
-* Create BOT report every Fall and Spring.
+* Create the BOT report every Fall and Spring.
 * Process Mission Trip applications.
     * Create spreadsheet denoting each team.
     * Communicate with Registrar about the registration for each team member on mission trips.